 Myth #5: DNA tests have all the answers

-It can be very hard to identify the breeds that make up a dog simply by looking at them—which is also why many shelter pets are labeled pit bull, lab, or shepherd mixes.
+It can be very hard to identify the breeds that make up a dog simply by looking at them—which is also why many shelter pets are labeled pit bull, lab, or a shepherd mix.
 Dog DNA tests can help solve the puzzle—to an extent.
 No doggy DNA test is 100% accurate every time, but some are better than others at identifying which breeds make up a dog.
 If your mixed breed has a purebred parent or grandparent, the results may be more accurate than if they are a mix of many different breeds.

 One thing is certain, mixed breed dogs can be wonderful pets and each one is unique.